-Due to the design and location of the proposed tree telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area.
-It is proposed the tree mast be located adjacent to tall Pine trees, thereby blending in with the natural environment.
+Due to the design and location of the proposed telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area.
+It is proposed the mast be located adjacent to tall pine trees, thereby blending in with the natural environment.

-The proposed site is not located within a CBA or ESA..
+The proposed site is not located within a CBA or ESA.
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.

-The VIA conducted (Appendix G2) concludes that if the scenario where the trees are to remain on the site, will provide the lowest visual impact as the trees provide the best visual absorption, regardless of the mast type.
-The removal of the trees will have a medium-to high visual impact which can be further reduced by applying further mitigation measures such to apply a dark green or brown colour which will compliment a similar coloured landscape elements.
+The VIA conducted (Appendix G2) concludes that the scenario where the existing pine trees remain on the site, will provide the best visual absorption for the proposed development and hence the lowest visual impact, regardless of the mast type.
+The removal of the trees will have a medium- to high visual impact which can be further reduced by applying additional mitigation measures such to apply a dark green or dark grey/brown colour which will compliment similar coloured landscape elements.

-From the VIA and consultation with George Municipality (Appendix F10.2), the proposed 25m Tree mast design, with the trees remaining on site is considered the most preferred alternative, having an overall low visual impact.
+From the original VIA (Appendix G2) and consultation with George Municipality (Appendix F10.2), the proposed 25m tree mast design, with the trees remaining on site is considered the most preferred alternative if the existing trees remain on site.